na-na-hi/renget/archive/characterprovider.md

 I even asked the devs about it and they said - there is no difference at all.

 If all your swipes are the same - it's either your LLM settings (low temperature, low TopP/TopK) or it's the result of an "Example Chat" built in in your card.
+#####
 **Q21: "I've updated ST, and Claude sends an empty 'Human:' in the beginning (Can be seen in CMD)."**
 A21: It's not a problem.
 Claude won't work without it because API needs the prompt (your whole conversation) to start with "\n\nHuman:" at the beginning.
 If you delete it from the ST code, you'll get an API error.
+#####
+**Q22: "Why Claude does return an empty message?
+Is it the filter!?"**
+A22: It's not a filter, Claude thinks that it already gave you an answer and finishes its response.
+Try shorter prefill that leaves Claude no chance then to continue.
+Try adding a hanging space at the end and deleting any [parenthesis] from the prefill.

 !!! danger
 	**PERSONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**